salesforce/lwc-rfcs/text/0113-canonical-metadata.md

 [web-component-analyzer](https://www.npmjs.com/package/web-component-analyzer) can analyze web components written in vanilla javascript and other popular web component libraries.
 It also supports custom-elements-json as an output format.

 ## LWC Platform
 Currently, LWC platform gathers metadata as part of the compilation process.
 This metadata shape and implementation is currently private.
 This RFC is an attempt to make the metadata shape public as a first step.
-This [document](https://salesforce.quip.com/DdncANrJA0ko)<sup>*</sup> captured the information collected and the metadata shape currently gathered.
+This [document](https://salesforce.quip.com/DdncANrJA0ko)<sup>*</sup> captures the information collected and the metadata shape currently gathered.

 # Detailed Design